FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 ## Author(s)
 - List of people involved in preparing and delivering the training
-- format Name Surname, comma separated
+- format: Name Surname, comma separated

 ## Contact information
 - how to reach out to training organizers